LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 FTS Configuration Parameters

-LanceDB supports the following configurable parameters for creating a full-text search index:
+LanceDB supports the following configurable parameters for full-text search:

 ParameterTypeDefaultDescription